 This will require developing a more intersectional and nuanced lens for examining identity, belonging and inclusion.
 While we have devoted professional development resources to become more culturally competent educators, we are moving forward with more integrated and sustained programming for students, faculty, staff and families.

 For two decades, diversity has been a competitive advantage for our school, an essential element of DA’s identity and a key component of our aspirations for the future.
 DEE at DA is not ancillary but rather core to our mission and relevant to all our work.
-We will spend this year mapping and enriching our curriculum with an equity lens, increasing training for faculty and staff, launching parent affinity groups and expanding our recruitment and support of underrepresented students.
-Our DEE action plan will steer this work, which is foundational for the initiatives we will pursue toward each of the three strategic vision goals.
+We are mapping and enriching our curriculum with an equity lens, increasing training for faculty and staff, launching parent affinity groups and expanding our recruitment and support of underrepresented students.
+Our DEE Action Plan will steer this work, which is foundational for the initiatives we will pursue toward each of the three strategic vision goals.
+Learn more about Diversity, Equity & Engagement at DA.